 A journalist from La Vanguardia, Mr. Josep Maria Puig de la Bellacasa, wrote an article about the adventurous event.
 Many people read that article and found the initiative so very commendable that they decided to promote an entity that could offer continuity and help to sick children and their families.
 There were many aspects to consider in order to improve their quality of life and take care of fundamental needs.

 That's how the Enriqueta Villavecchia Private Foundation for Child Oncology was born a few months later, in February 1989.

-The purpose of the Foundation is to provide integral care to children and youngsters suffering from cancer and other long-term serious diseases, to give support to their families along all the stages in the process and to drive progress in aid, research and training in the field of Oncology, Hematology, Palliative Care and the attention to complex chronicity at pediatrics.
+The purpose of the Foundation is to provide integral care to children and youngsters suffering from cancer or other life restriction diseases, to ensure the support to their families, and to drive progress in aid, research and training in the field of Oncology, Hematology, Palliative Care and the attention to complex chronicity at pediatrics.

-· Achieve a better quality of life for our young patients by adapting the hospital surroundings to their needs, by being with them in the hospital and at home along the whole process and by organizing activities meant to keep up their hopes and self-esteem.
+· Achieve a better quality of life for the children and youngsters patients by adapting the hospital surroundings to their needs, by being with them in the hospital and at home along the whole process and by organizing activities meant to keep up their hopes and self-esteem.

 Creu de Sant Jordi Award 2014 given by Generalitat de Catalunya autonomous government acknowledging our fight against child cancer and our ongoing support to their families, the effort to make progress in research, training and the drive to implement participation and volunteering programs.

 Mutualista Solidario A.M.A.
 Award by Agrupación Mutual Aseguradora

 “Implicados y solidarios” Award by Bankinter

 Finalists at the Solidarity Awards by Caixabank Banca Privada